danluu/post-mortems/README.md

 [TravisCI](https://blog.travis-ci.com/2018-04-03-incident-post-mortem).
 Accidental environment variable made tests truncate production database.

 [TUI](https://assets.publishing.service.gov.uk/media/604f423be90e077fdf88493f/Boeing_737-8K5_G-TAWG_04-21.pdf).
 Prior to the incident flight the reservation system from which the load sheet was produced had been upgraded.
-A fault in the system caused female passengers checked in with title ‘Miss’ to be counted as childen.
+A fault in the system caused female passengers checked in with title ‘Miss’ to be counted as children.
 The system allocated them a child’s standard weight of 35 kg as opposed to the correct female standard weight of 69 kg.
 Consequently, with 38 females checked in incorrectly and misidentified as children, the G-TAWG takeoff mass from the load sheet was 1,244 kg below the actual mass of the aircraft.

 [Valve](https://blog.thousandeyes.com/steam-outage-monitor-data-center-connectivity/).
 Although there's no official postmortem, it looks like a bad BGP config severed Valve's connection to Level 3, Telia, and Abovenet/Zayo, which resulted in a global Steam outage.